Updated February 2026

 Minification

-Minification reduces the size of JavaScript and CSS files by removing unnecessary characters like comments and whitespace.
+Minification reduces the size of JavaScript and CSS files by removing unnecessary characters, such as comments and whitespace.
 This can improve your website’s performance by reducing server response time and file sizes.

-Concatenation, however, combines multiple files into one, so your site needs fewer HTTP requests to load.
-Plugins like Breeze or Autoptimize can automate minification and concatenation for you, allowing you to easily improve your front-end performance.
+Concatenation, however, combines multiple files into a single file, so your site needs fewer HTTP requests to load.
+Plugins like Breeze or Autoptimize can automate minification and concatenation, making it easy to improve your front-end performance.

 Render-Blocking Resources